 "Old School" Engineers

 After World War II, Engineering moved from war-related work to developing products for consumers and of national interest (such as the space program).
 There were few universally accepted standards other than building codes and mechanical standards (for example, screw sizes or wire sizes).
-Many of the Engineers who graduated college before the mid-1970s were used to creating their own standards, and possibly changing these standards from project to project.
+Many Engineers who graduated before the mid-1970s created their own standards, possibly changing these standards from project to project.

 The Insurance Institute for Highway Safety released a video in 2009 that showed a frontal offset collision between a 1959 Chevrolet Impala and a 2009 Chevrolet Malibu.
-Analysis after the collision showed that the driver of the 1959 Impala would have died instantly, and the driver of the 2009 Malibu might have sustained a knee injury.
+Analysis after the collision showed that the driver of the 1959 Impala would have died instantly, and the driver of the 2009 Chevrolet Malibu might have sustained a knee injury.

 When choosing a Professional Engineer, be careful of Engineers who define their own standards.
-While they may sound good, they will hold up no better under cross-examination based on today's standards than the 1959 Impala held up against the 2009 Malibu.
+While they may sound good, they will hold up no better under cross-examination based on today's standards than the 1959 Chevrolet Impala held up against the 2009 Chevrolet Malibu.